 How to Edit Interior Photos in Lightroom

-Following those tips will ensure a great SOOC (straight out of camera) image, and editing should be a breeze!
+Following those tips should ensure a great SOOC (straight out of camera) image, and editing should be a breeze!
 There is no skin to touch up, no flyaway hairs to remove.
 In fact, I can sum up my processing workflow for interior images in just three steps: